leah2193/home-lab/labs/02-OSPF/README.md

 assigning them meaningful addresses makes it much easier to identify neighbors when reviewing commands such as `show ip ospf neighbor`.

+## OSPF DR/BDR Election Observation

+I observed that SW1 lost the OSPF DR election despite having the highest Router ID (`3.3.3.3`) because it was the last device to join the OSPF domain.
+R1 and R2 had already completed the DR/BDR election, and OSPF elections are non-preemptive — a new router cannot claim DR simply by having a higher Router ID if the election has already taken place.

+Two lessons I will carry forward from this lab:

+- Prefer `ip ospf network point-to-point` on /30 links where appropriate to avoid unnecessary DR/BDR elections on segments that will never have more than two routers
+- Explicitly configure OSPF priorities rather than relying on default election behavior — use `ip ospf priority 255` on devices that should always be DR and
+  `ip ospf priority 0` on devices that should never become DR